 The Barbering and Cosmetology Act provides for the licensure and regulation, including inspection, of barbers and cosmetologists by the State Board of Barbering and Cosmetology in the Department of Consumer Affairs.
 Existing law requires that the board consist of certain members, and authorizes the board to appoint an executive officer.
 Under existing law, these provisions are repealed on January 1, 2016.

-This bill would extend the operation of these provisions until January 1, 2020.
+This bill would extend the operation of these provisions until the board and the executive officer to January 1, 2020.

 Existing law also requires the board to conduct specified reviews and reports by various dates in the past.